League-of-Foundry-Developers/scene-packer/README.md

 # Scene Packer

-A library to help other developers package up Scenes and Adventures to solve the following:
+A library to help other developers package up Scenes and Adventures to solve several frustrations when importing Scenes from a module.
+With Scene Packer the following works:

-- Scene Journal Pins link to the correct Journal
+- Scene Journal Pins link to the correct Journal.
-- Actor tokens on a Scene link to the correct Actor
+- Actor tokens on a Scene link to the correct Actor.
-- Journals configured for the Scene aren't linked
+- Journals configured for the Scene link correctly.
-- Playlists configured for the Scene aren't linked/don't work
+- Playlists configured for the Scene link correctly.
-- Imported Journals link to their correct Journal entry/don't work
+- Imported Journals link correctly to other Journal entries.
-- Relink journal entries to compendium entities (to automatically fix the broken links after exporting from your World to your Compendium)
+- Actors, Journals and Playlists referenced by a Scene are automatically imported.
+- [Quick Encounters](https://foundryvtt.com/packages/quick-encounters) work, creating actors you can double-click on.

 In summary, it makes importing a Scene from a Compendium (via an "adventure module") work as though you build it in your world.